If you recently set up a limited company, can you reclaim any business-related expenses you incurred before you started trading?

 Ask for itemised VAT receipts for any items you buy on behalf of your business.

-Proper documentation will help prevent disputes with HMRC and make reclaiming VAT simpler.
+Proper documentation will help prevent disputes with HMRC and simplify the process of reclaiming VAT.

-Online accounting software is a must for most companies these days.
-It allows you to upload receipts and records of transactions, making reconciling your expenses a breeze.
+Online accounting software is now a necessity for most companies.
+It allows you to upload receipts and records of transactions, making expense reconciliation a breeze.

 Always ask your accountant if you have any questions about which expenses you can claim against your company’s tax bill.